spurin/netcheck/README.md

 # Netcheck

-**Netcheck** is a simple container image that checks TCP connectivity to a list of targets specified in a CSV file.
+**Netcheck** is a container-based tool that checks TCP connectivity for a list of host/port pairs.
-For each line in the CSV, it attempts to connect on a given port and prints `SUCCESS` or `FAILURE`.
+It reads a CSV file, attempts connections, and prints results in real time.

+Key features:

+- **Expected State** (`OPEN` or `CLOSED`):
+  - If expected is `OPEN`, the check passes only if a connection succeeds.
+  - If expected is `CLOSED`, the check passes only if a connection fails.
+  - If a row is missing or omits the 4th column, it defaults to `OPEN`.
+- **Real-Time Output**:
+  - Prints the CSV row (minus the final status) immediately.
+  - After the TCP check completes, appends `SUCCESS` or `FAILURE` on the same line.
+- **Timeout**:
+  - By default, each check is attempted with a timeout for `OPEN` or `CLOSED` ports
+  - Override the `OPEN` default of 10 seconds with the `TIMEOUT_OPEN` environment variable.
+  - Override the `CLOSED` default of 1 seconds with the `TIMEOUT_CLOSED` environment variable.

 ---